 - don’t want to oblige an authority figure who wants you to write this paper,

-- don’t want to finish this paper because something will happen afterwards that makes you uncomfortable (such as you will get more work, you will have more responsibilities, you will have to finish your thesis, you will have to apply for another job…),
+- don’t want to finish this paper because something will happen afterward that makes you uncomfortable (such as you will get more work, you will have more responsibilities, you will have to finish your thesis, you will have to apply for another job…).

 Do any of these reasons ring a bell?
 Is there something else holding your elephant back?
 If so, what is it?
 By understanding what is preventing your elephant from writing, your rider can regain control and remove the obstacles that stand between your elephant and the task you want to accomplish.